Azure-Samples/communication-services-python-quickstarts/callautomation-outboundcalling/readme.md

 ### Run app locally

-1. Run the `callautomation-outboundcalling` project in debug mode
+1. Navigate to `callautomation-outboundcalling` folder and run `main.py` in debug mode or use command `python main.py` to run it from PowerShell, Command Prompt or Unix Terminal
 2. Browser should pop up page with option to `Make outbound call`
 3. To initiate the call, click on `Make outbound call` or make a Http get request to `https://<CALLBACK_URI_HOST>/api/outboundCall`